top of page

 At GFO, Dr. Godley will evaluate your child’s facial growth and development to look for proper balance and symmetry.
 She will check that teeth are developing properly, take appropriate x-rays if needed, and make sure that you know how help give your child a great smile with a balanced bite.
 During your orthodontic journey, we will be there to guide you on how to help minimize any problems that arise as your child grows.

-Common Treatments for Kids
+Common Orthodontic Treatments for Kids

 OBSERVATION